Growth in solvable subgroups of GL_r(Z/pZ): From abstract solvable groups to linear algebraic solvable groups

-Then, for every finite subset $A\subset G$ and every $C\geq 1$, we have the same conclusion: either (\ref{eq:gaca1}) holds or (\ref{eq:gaca2}) holds (with $O_r(1)$ replaced by $O_{r,|G:H|}(1)$). \end{prop} If we add the requirement that $\langle A\rangle = H$ to the conditions, we obtain the conclusion above with the condition that $\langle A \rangle = G$.
-(This is so because, in Prop.\ \ref{prop:usef}, (\ref{eq:gagar}) gives us that $\langle A\rangle = G$ implies $\langle A_H\rangle = H$.) \begin{proof} It is well-known that a subgroup of a group $G$ of index $m$ always contains a normal subgroup of $G$ of index $\leq m!$ (take the kernel of the representation of $G$ by left multiplication on $G/H$).
+\begin{proof}[Proof of Prop.~\ref{p: bounded degree}] It is well-known that a subgroup of a group $G$ of index $m$ always contains a normal subgroup of $G$ of index $\leq m!$ (take the kernel of the representation of $G$ by left multiplication on $G/H$).
 Thus, we may assume without loss of generality that $H$ is normal in $G$.

 Let $A\subset G$ and $C\geq 1$ be given.
 Suppose that $|A_3|\leq 2|A|$; then Lem. \ref{l: olson} implies that $A_3 = \langle A \rangle$ and (\ref{eq:gaca2}) follows immediately with $U_R=S=\langle A \rangle$.
 So assume that $C\geq2$.